shesgottadevelopit/sans-static/readme.md

 I'm tracking my process and progress in [`log.md`](log.md) and included a working requirements list w/to-dos in [`reqs.md`](reqs.md) if you're interested in wading through my stream of thoughts.

 #### How to use
 Don't run any of these commands without actually having files in the `templates` directory or you'll probably get an error.
 See recommended directory structure below.

+**Nunjucks Template Structure**
+- Layouts: Stores my layouts.
+Acceptable file extensions are `.html` and `.nunjucks`.
+- Pages: Stores pages that inherit the layouts defined by the files in `layouts`.
+Acceptable file extensions are `.html` and `.nunjucks`.
+- Partials: Stores reusable code that can be included in pages and layouts.
+Acceptable file extensions are `.html` and `.nunjucks`.
+- Posts: Stores my posts which are all written in Markdown and with frontmatter at the top.
+Only acceptable file extension is `.md`.

+For more on Nunjucks, check this out: https://mozilla.github.io/nunjucks/templating.html

 **Development tasks**
 - `gulp`: will spin up the server and render your nunjucks files from the `build` directory.
 You'll be able to actively develop with this instance.
 CSS and markup changes will be reflected instantly.